Simple Gogoi: Career

 Simple has worked in a number of Assamese films / TV Serials as Director, Script Writer, Screenplay.
 Those are Aakakh (Mega Assamese Serial), Priyanka (Assamese Movie), Anurag Tumar Babey (TV Serial).
-She worked as Creative Concept Director from June 2013 to October 2014 at DY 365 News Channel's Entertainment Channel Jonakk.
+She worked as Creative Concept Director from June 2013 to October 2014 at DY365 News Channel's Entertainment Channel Jonack.

 Tumi Jodi Kuwa (তুমি যদি কোৱা) is an Assamese musical, romantic drama film directed, dialogue and script written by Simple Gogoi and produced by Teron Jitumoni under the banner of L.N.
 Films.
 The film was released on 14 June 2013.